 For general strength trainees, even if your benchmarks aren’t the powerlifts in a competition setting, you likely still have some objective outcome that you are trying to achieve.

 For bodybuilders this is a little more tenous, but maybe still valuable.
 Consider that each joint movement in each line of pull has requisite muscular demands, and so development of your physique entails training a variety of movement patterns.
 Whilst load progression (and therefore 1rm strength) is much less important, the ability to progressively impose greater total tension demands over time should still be the purpose of your training and so structuring your training to develop the movements that you’ve chosen to address each muscle group IS important.
-(For more on that stuff I have an article coming soon).
 Said in brief – if you’re trying especially hard to develop the clavicular head of the pecs, you’re probably doing some incline pressing and should be structuring your chest programming otherwise to compliment developing that movement.

-In all circumstances, though, your exercises OUGHT to be targeted and therefore your programing and execution of them OUGHT to reflect their purpose, and that’s the point of this article.
+In all circumstances, though, your exercises OUGHT to be targeted and therefore your programming and execution of them OUGHT to reflect their purpose, and that’s the point of this article.